kajuberdut/pytest-timekeeper/README.md

 ## Multiple Timers, annotated times, and test versions.

-Multiple timers are not problem:
+Multiple timers in a single function are supported.
+Use the timer.note dictionary to annotate the purpose of each timer:

 ```python